-Budget in the previous report Current budget
+Budget in the previous report (nomination form or periodic review) and date Current budget

-(nomination form or periodic

-review) and date

-l) International, regional, multilateral or bilateral framework of cooperation.
+1) International, regional, multilateral or bilateral framework of cooperation.
 Describe, where applicable, the contribution of the biosphere reserve to achieve objectives and developing mechanisms that contribute to the implementation of international or regional bilateral or multilateral agreements, conventions, etc.